tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 A beat of silence. “…no. It got me.
 Please don’t leave.”
 Her voice jerked and she let out a low moan.
 “I don’t want to die alone.”

+A watery scraping sound echoed over the comms, and the ground began to vibrate again.
+Her breaths became louder and clearer, as did the vibration.
+The Deinosuchus was crawling back out of the water again.

 “Oh my god.”
 Ben raised his hands to the sides of his helmet.
 “I think…I think she’s *inside it* right now.”

-A broken sob fluttered through the speakers.
+A broken sob fluttered through the speakers, crystal clear.
 I felt suddenly nauseous and hugged my stomach.
-I we listened in horror as the same cracking I heard on the other side of the wall played over the comm.
-Her helmet was cracking under the pressure.
+We listened in horror as a familiar played over the comm—the same cracking I heard on the trip here.

+Her helmet was giving way under the pressure of peristalsis.

 “Please, please don’t leave me.”
 Her voice turned to weak sobs and more cracking.
-Her breath hitched for a moment, and the cracking morphed into a splintering.
+Her breath hitched for a moment, and the cracking became accented by another new groan.
+What was it?
+Her skull?

 “Please…please stay.”
-It became more intense for a moment, followed by the tight wheezing as some terrifying pressure contracted over her body.
+The sounds became more intense for a moment, followed by the tight wheezing of Dr Potter’s chest compressing as some terrifying pressure contracted over her body.
 Then, with a sick grunt, her last word:

-“Eugh-”
+“*Eugh-*”

-The cracking stopped suddenly and was replaced with a low rumble.
+The cracking stopped suddenly and was replaced with a low, paralyzing crunch.
+To my left, just on the other side of the wall, the ground rumbled.

 Both Texas and Ben twisted their helmets off and leaned to the side to vomit.
 I looked away as the retching filled my helmet.
 After a few moments, like a zombie, I began to fasten the buckles over my chest.
 After I was done I stared down at the small conifer in my hands.

 I looked up again when Dr. Chilton asked us all if we were ready to leave.
 We all raised our hands.
 The comms cut off without another word.
 The trip back to the future was rough.
 The whole time I kept the plant close to my chest, and when I heard cracking on the other side of the wall, I blocked it out.